antonycourtney/tabli/src/NOTES.md

 !! - Need to adjust scroll position when using arrow keys

-!! - Should be able to open a saved window from keyboard
+X - Should be able to open a saved window from keyboard

 - Modal confirmation dialog before reverting a saved window